renspringlea/ryba.ren/books.md

 - [2023-2024](#2023-2024)
 - [2017-2023](#2017-2023)

+notes:
+- R = re-read
+- JRM Reading Challenge = recommendation from José!
-*Note: The fact that I've read a book does not necessarily mean that I agree with or endorse its contents.*
+- The fact that I've read a book does not necessarily mean that I agree with or endorse its contents.

 # Leaderboard
 List of greatest novels ever written, according to Ren (ordered by publication date):